karma-o/yanosik-test-task/README.md

 ---
 main functionality was implemented according to the task description (`task_description/Task_PL.png`).

+Used dependencies:
+* Spring context for more convenient dependency injection;
+* JSON dependency for more convenient JSON parsing/composing;
+* I am also using a Google code style convention and a checkstyle plugin for code quality;

 You can see the workflow of the user request in the console when you run the app

 ---